Overview

 Literature Evidence Summary

 The table below summarizes what the peer-reviewed and government literature cited on this page reports for heavy-metal concentrations in powder product.
-Values are pulled directly from cited sources without re-aggregation; pooling, percentile selection, and threshold math sit in the staff Standards Workbench rather than this public page.
+Values are pulled directly from cited sources without re-aggregation.
+This page publishes literature evidence only, not certification thresholds.

 Methodology rules for speciation, basis preservation, non-detect handling, and source pooling are stated in the Methodology section above and apply to every row below.